hdShang/arxiv-daily/docs/cs-AI/2025-09-05/papers/250904781v1-the-llm-has-left-the-chat-evidence-of-bail-preferences-in-large-lang.md

 ---
 layout: default
-title: The LLM Has Left The Chat: Evidence of Bail Preferences in Large Language Models
+title: "The LLM Has Left The Chat: Evidence of Bail Preferences in Large Language Models"
 ---

 # The LLM Has Left The Chat: Evidence of Bail Preferences in Large Language Models